QuanDaoAnh/Style-Bert-VITS2/README.sagemaker.md

 # Requirements
 1. Needed role for EC2
+- if run server in EC2 - else use key for access to SageMaker
 - AmazonSageMakerFullAccess
+- IAMFullAccess
 - Must to connect EC2 by root
-2. Role for model in sagemaker
+2. Role for SageMaker
+- AmazonSageMakerFullAccess
+- AmazoneS3FullAccess
-- Create default
+- Create role by code in file [create_sagemaker.py](style_bert_vits2/sagemaker/create_sagemaker.py)
-- need S3Access
 3. ECR image
 - use custom ECR:
 ```